Blogs

 avatar

-JOHN SHIRK – In the Year of Focus, we take a look at the value of listening for God to speak to us.
+JOHN SHIRK – In the Year of Focus, we take a look at the priority of making things right with those we have wronged.

-The value of Listening to God is worth examining for a faith-focused life.
+The priority of making things right with those we have wronged is worth examining for a faith-focused life.

 John Shirk